Gianfranco Zola: Chelsea

+Player profile

 Style of play

 During his playing career, Zola was primarily used as a supporting striker or as a playmaking attacking midfielder, due to his ability to create chances and provide assists for teammates; he was also deployed as a winger (although this was not his favoured position, as he did not excel in this role) or even as a striker on occasion.

-A creative, technically gifted, unpredictable, and selfless right-footed team player, Zola was renowned for his ball control, his skilful dribbling ability, vision, and passing ability with either foot, as well as his tactical intelligence, ability to read the game and eye for goal.
+A creative, technically gifted and selfless right-footed team player, Zola was renowned for his ball control, his skilful dribbling ability, vision, and passing ability with either foot, as well as his tactical intelligence, ability to read the game and eye for goal.
 Although he was not physically imposing, his small stature and low centre of gravity gave him good balance and allowed him to be extremely quick and agile, which, along with his acceleration, speed, and ball skills, enabled him to change direction with the ball very quickly in tight spaces, and allowed him to beat defenders with feints in one on one situations.

-Zola was also a penalty kick and set piece specialist, who was particularly renowned for his accuracy at bending direct free-kicks; in 2013, Alex Richards of Bleacher Report placed him at number 12 in his list of the greatest dead ball specialists of all time.
+Zola was also a penalty kick and set piece specialist, who was particularly renowned for his accuracy at bending direct free-kicks.
 In addition to his playing ability, Zola also stood out for his tenacity and work rate throughout his career, as well as his professionalism and fair–play.
 However, he was also known to be inconsistent on occasion, although he drew praise from managers and teammates for his ability to be decisive even when he was not at his best, and from pundits for his performances in big games.
 Due to his creativity, stature, and skill, Zola was given the nickname "Magic box" while playing at Chelsea.

-Zola is regarded as one of the best Italian creative forwards of all time, and as one of the best players in Chelsea's and the Premier League's history.
+Reception

+Zola is regarded by pundits as one of the best Italian creative forwards of all time, and is credited for paving the way for Italian players to play outside of the peninsula; in 2022, he was inducted into the Italian Football Hall of Fame.
+He is also considered one of the best players in both Chelsea's and the Premier League's history; in 2003, he was voted Chelsea's greatest player ever, while in 2006 he was inducted into the National Football Museum's English Football Hall of Fame.
+In 2017, Craig Burley of FourFourTwo magazine placed Zola at number 7 in his list of the "100 best foreign Premier League players ever."
+In 2013, Alex Richards of Bleacher Report placed Zola at number 12 in his list of the greatest dead ball specialists of all time.
+For his sportsmanship and playing ability, Zola was awarded the Premio Nazionale Carriera Esemplare "Gaetano Scirea" and the Pallone d'Argento in 2005 as well as the Premio internazionale Giacinto Facchetti in 2010.

 Personal life

 Zola is married to Franca and has three children; his son Andrea played for Grays Athletic and has played for West Ham United reserves.
+Former footballer turned criminal Fabrizio Maiello claimed to have targeted Zola as a kidnap target in 1994.